burnedpopcorn/OpenBacon2/README.md

 So any Crashes or Issues from the original leaked build has NOT been fixed
 <br>
-But you can easily fix that by removing the old leftover GMSound code
+But you should be able to fix them if you're really gonna use this for something

 ### Uh, FMOD Project?
 also Yeah, the FMOD Project is also Included